A great way to have fun in Whistler’s backcountry is on a guided RZR tour with The Adventure Group. The all-terrain-style vehicles are a blast!

 The Adventure Group offers two types of RZR Tours (plus other options where you can do the RZR-ing in addition to other activities).

-The Wilderness Tour lasts for about 75 minutes not including 15 minutes of set-up and instruction time.
-As of when we last checked, it costs $240 for a 2-seater and $340 for a 4-seater.
+The Wilderness Tour lasts for about 90 minutes not including 15 minutes of set-up and instruction time.
+As of when we last checked, it costs about $270 for a two-seater and $410 for a four-seater.

-The BC Tour goes for a full two hours (including about 15 minutes for set up and instruction).
-It costs $270 for a 2-seater and $370 for a 4-seater.
+The BC Tour goes for a full two hours not including about 15 minutes for set-up and instruction.
+It costs about $300 for a two-seater and $440 for a four-seater.
 Taxes are extra.

 To learn more about Whistler’s RZR Tours, see The Adventure Group‘s website.